 Soon after returning to the U.S., traveling as an evangelist, they felt God calling them to Fort Smith, Arkansas where they built Harvest Time Tabernacle.
 They watched that small beginning of 27 people grow to one of the largest churches in the region with not only a local focus but a global impact touching over fifty nations of the world.
 After 38 years as senior pastor, having mentored his successor, Pastor Marty Sloan, he led the transition and passed the baton to the new senior pastor.
 Pastor Holden now serves as Pastor Emeritus of Harvest Time where he and his family attend.

-Kemp has served on the Greater Fort Smith Chamber of Commerce Board of Directors.
-He serves on the Board of Directors for the Community Rescue Mission, and is the President of the School Board of Union Christian Academy, a fully accredited K-3 through 12th grade, Christian school.
-He has an honorary Doctor of Divinity from Logos International.
-He is the Chairman of Worldwide Missionary Evangelism, Inc. a fellowship of over 400 pastors, ministers, and missionaries.
+Kemp has served on the Greater Fort Smith Chamber of Commerce Board of Directors, the Board of Directors for the Community Rescue Mission, and served as President of the School Board of Union Christian Academy, a fully accredited K-3 through 12th grade, Christian school.
+He is currently the Chairman of Worldwide Missionary Evangelism, Inc. a fellowship of pastors, ministers, and missionaries.
 Pastor Holden will quickly tell you, “I have three passions in my life, the local church, foreign missions and Christian education.

 Pastor Holden’s anointed ability to effectively communicate Bible truths, his deep sense of humor, and the practical application of Bible truths make him a much sought after speaker both here in the U.S. and abroad.
 He was on local television and radio in the Fort Smith Area for over 38 years.